 1. Join Book Swap Sites

 Paperback Swap use to be a 100% free-to-use site, but now they charge a membership fee.
-Even with the fees, Paperback Swap is still a very inexpensive way to rid yourself of books you no longer want and get books off your want to read list in return.
+Even with the fees, Paperback Swap is still a very inexpensive way to rid yourself of books you no longer want and get books off your want-to-read list in return.

-To get started, sign up and list 10 books you are willing to part with and pick your membership level.
+To get started, sign up and list ten books you are willing to part with and pick your membership level.
 I have the a la carte plan, which is .49 cents per book.
 They also have a $20 unlimited swap plan and a $12 for 30 swaps (making it .40 cents a swap) plan.
 You pay only for books you receive, not for those requested from you.
-You pay for shipping on the books you send, but not on those you receive.
+You pay for shipping on the books you send but not on those you receive.

 My favorite feature of Paperback Swap is the wish list feature.
-Every time I find a book that I want to read, but can’t currently afford I put it on my wish list and wait to see if it will appear before I get around to finding it through another thrifty book buying option.
+Every time I find a book that I want to read but can’t currently afford, I put it on my wish list and wait to see if it will appear before I get around to finding it through another thrifty book-buying option.

-2. Join Tyndale Rewards
+2. Join My Reader Rewards Program

 3. Use the Free Kindle App to Read Free Kindle Titles